Nuclear Historical Timeline

 September.
 An “evaluation” of the molten-salt breeder reactor concept is released by the Division of Reactor Development and Technology of the AEC in response to a request from the Office of Science and Technology (WASH-1222).
 Although it contains no overt recommendations about MSR research, it essentially ignores all of the beneficial safety and performance advantages of the MSR over solid-core reactors (especially the LMFBR) and accentuates the problems uncovered during the operation of the MSRE, such as tellurium cracking and tritium generation.
 It also emphasizes the AEC’s preference for the LMFBR and the cost difficulties of funding two totally different approaches to breeder reactors (fast-spectrum uranium-plutonium vs. thermal-spectrum thorium-uranium).

-November.
-The decision is made to decommission the Fermi fast breeder reactor, marking an end to the first attempt in the US to build a commercial fast breeder reactor.
+November 29.
+The Fermi fast breeder reactor is shutdown for the last time and a decision is made to decommission it, marking an end to the first attempt in the US to build a commercial fast breeder reactor.
+The reactor had only generated 0.03 terawatt-hours over a few years of operation.

 1973